Shramkoweb/pizza/README.md

 # Pizza (Work in progress)

-Pizza is a react app for buy pizza.
+"Pizza" is a react app for buying pizza.
 Mobile first design.

 ## Installation